stefonarch/LXQt-Wayland-files/README.md

 `startlxqt<compositor>` scripts can be executed also directly in tty; environment variables are set here before starting the compositor.

-Make sure "Lock screen on resume" is not selected, otherwise the process will crash on resume (but not the session); logout and modules management will not work anymore.

 ### Working LXQt components:

 `lxqt-config`, `lxqt-notificationd`, `lxqt-runner`, `lxqt-config`, `lxqt-policykit-agent`, `lxqt-powermanagement`, `PCmanFm-qt`,`LXimage-qt`, `lxqt-archiver`, `QTerminal`,`Qps` `lxqt-about` - all running natively.
 For `lxqt-panel` see [#lxqt-panel](https://github.com/stefonarch/LXQt-Wayland-files#lxqt-panel).

-### Using lxqt-session
+### Using lxqt-session in general

 From LXQt 1.2.0 on `lxqt-session` can be started in the autostart section of the compositors configuration file.
 For `kwin_wayland` the `startlxqtkwin` script will start the session.

 * Systray/Notification area (using waybar or lxqt-panel) should start first (= `sleep 2 && lxqt-session`) (fixed in git)
 * Module`lxqt-globalshortcuts`  loads but  fails to register shortcuts
 * Some applications in autostart may not work under wayland and/or can cause high cpu usage - see "autostart" and "scripts" folder for a selective autostart of applications depending on session type.
 * Lock settings are not applied in wayland.
+Uncheck "Lock screen on resume" - otherwise the process will crash on resume (but not the session) and logout and module management will not work anymore.

 ## Kwin_wayland (stacking)